 How To Properly Install Vinyl Siding (Step By Step)

 Whether you’re ambitious, stubborn, or a combination of the two, we commend you for wanting to take on a big project like installing your own siding!
-We’ll be upfront with you— this project isn’t for the faint of heart.
-It’s a huge undertaking, and you should definitely work with at least one other person.
+We’ll be upfront with you—this project isn’t for the faint of heart.
+Learning how to install siding is a huge undertaking, and you should definitely work with at least one other person.

 Installing your own vinyl siding requires a lot of: